 Having turned our focus to delivering the best possible offerings, we continue to establish product-centric inspired restaurants that are committed to providing Guests with only products of superior quality and freshness.
 To continue our commitment to our Guests, in 2008 we established King's Seafood Distribution, an exclusive seafood distribution operation catering to our growing stable of restaurants and providing the finest seafood, which we personally handpick, cut, and deliver to all KSC restaurants.

-We currently operate 23 restaurants with 7 different concepts in California, Arizona, Colorado, and Nevada and we're growing!
-Our restaurant concepts include the Water Grill (6), Pier Burger, 555 East, Lou & Mickey's, Fish Camp, Meat On Ocean, and the King's Fish House (12) establishments.
+We currently operate 22 restaurants with 6 different concepts in California, Arizona, Colorado, Nevada, and Colorado, and we're growing!
+Our restaurant concepts include the Water Grill (6), Pier Burger, 555 East, Lou & Mickey's, Meat On Ocean, and the King's Fish House (12) establishments.

 We believe “Guest First”